-Kapaleeshwarar temple was built in 7th century CE by the Pallavas.
-The original Kapaleeshwarar Temple was built where Santhome Church is located currently in Chennai.
-This original temple was demolished by the Portuguese and the present temple was built in the 16th century by the Vijayanagar Kings.
+Kapaleeshwarar temple was constructed in the 7th century CE by the Pallavas.
+The Kapaleeshwarar Temple was first constructed where Santhome Church is presently located in Chennai.
+This temple was destroyed by the Portuguese and the present temple was constructed in the 16th century by the Vijayanagar Kings.

 The Kapaleeshwarar Temple is an image of the Dravidian style of design with huge gopuram (tower).
 The temple has two passageways.
 Its fragmentary engravings exist since 1250 AD, however, the design and